We are responsible for:

 We work across government, but in particular we work closely with:

-- the Department for Communities and Local Government (DCLG) which leads on integration, race and faith policy, and community issues
+Ministry of Housing, Communities and Local Government (MHCLG) which leads on integration, race and faith policy, and community issues

-- the Department for Work and Pensions (DWP) which leads on disability discrimination policy and legislation, and general age policy outside the workplace
+Department for Work and Pensions (DWP) which leads on disability discrimination policy and legislation, and Fuller Working Lives agenda

-- the Department of Culture Media and Sport DCMS which leads on women in digital, women in sport, and online abuse
+Department for Digital, Culture, Media and Sport DCMS which leads on women in digital, women in sport, and online abuse

 We also work closely with:

-We sponsor 1 non departmental public body: The Equality and Human Rights Commission.
+We sponsor one non-departmental public body: The Equality and Human Rights Commission.

 We also provide funding for the Equality Advisory and Support Service which provides free advice and support to people in England, Scotland and Wales facing discrimination or human rights issues.